trdroid/Android-Examples/_misc/Basics/BrowseQuotes/README.md

 Android uses the package name for the name of the process that runs the components (activities, services, broadcast receivers) of an app.

-Android assigns a unique user ID for the process which is the user ID for the underlying Linux OS.
+Android assigns a unique user ID for the process, which is the user ID for the underlying Linux OS.
+The user ID is determined when the app is installed on a device and needless to say the user ID could be different on each device where it is installed.

+The process name and the user id of an app can be found from Dev Tools

 <img src="_misc/package%20summary.png"/>